Nguyenle23/WAD-Project-Course/README.md

 | 2 | ITITWE19024 | Dương Minh Nhựt | React User Interface |
 | 3  |  ITITIU19067 | Lê Hữu Sỹ | React Dashboard Interface |

+<h4>Motivation</h4>
+<p>Our team originally planned to do a bug tracker project to create a website to track the progress of a job or a project.
+However, the project was stopped because the team did not understand and did not share the same interests.
+And finally, we chose to clone a very popular movie site: Netflix.
+This gives us inspiration when implementing because the whole team has the same hobby of watching movies.
+And at the same time, the project has more opportunities for each member to develop programming skills to guide the career path.</p>

 <h2 id="table-of-contents"> :book: Table of Contents</h2>
 <details open="open">
   <summary>Table of Contents</summary>